gaopengcuhk/Stable-Pix2Seq/README.md

 # News on new augmentation (Oct 29)
 With new augmentation, Stable-Pix2seq can achieve 36 mAP at 256 epoch.
 Beam search will additionly improve 1-2 mAP.
 The estimated mAP is 37-38mAP at 256 epoch.
+The new augmentation will be released in several weeks.

 # Stable-Pix2Seq